Kdyby/Translation/docs/en/index.md

 There are several resolvers that take care of figuring out what locale should be used in translator as default.

-Special case of resolvers is DefaultLocaleResolver that is configured by `translation: default:`
+Default locale can be configured by `translation: default:`

 #### Session